The conflict in Ukraine

 The message of war was promoted with unwavering consistency when it came to the demonstrably criminal invasion of Iraq in 2003 by US-led forces.
 It was entirely consonant with the “rules-based order” as advocated by President George W. Bush, British Prime Minister Tony Blair and Australian John Howard.
 The war would happen, whatever the evidence of Saddam Hussein's weapons capability.

 Having decided that invading Iraq would make a good headline, the Murdoch media empire went to work taming minds, adding viagra to warlike adventurism.
 Of the newspaper corral run by Rupert Murdoch, only one of 175 - the Hobart Mercury - did not support the war.
 This move certainly yielded dividends when it came to moving opinion.
-The results of a search Gallup International surveys released on February 4, 2003 revealed that 68% of Australians would support military action against Iraq.
+The results of a research Gallup International surveys released on February 4, 2003 revealed that 68% of Australians would support military action against Iraq.
 Of Australians surveyed, 89% expected war to be imminent.
 This was, purely and simply, an incitement to conflict, the hardening of a previous deliberation.

 Even if it is not NATO or the United States that are considering a invasion of ukraine, a country entangled with Russian history and influence, the language of predictability, the inevitability of war, has arrived to decidedly obscure the workings of diplomacy.
 In London, Washington and Canberra, the willingness that war is inevitable is already visible.